 Thousands of years ago, magnets were first discovered in the form of magnetite – a naturally magnetic iron oxide mineral commonly found in various kinds of rocks.
 From that moment until the present day, magnets have been used for different purposes.

-We know what magnets look like and how it can attract metals like iron.
+We know what magnets look like and how they can attract metals like iron.
 They usually look like this:

 A magnet has two ends that we call poles.
-One end is called a north pole (north-seeking pole) since it points towards the Earth’s north pole while the other end is known as the south pole (south-seeking pole) because it points towards the Earth’s south pole.
+One end is called a north pole (north-seeking pole) since it points toward the Earth’s north pole, while the other is known as the south pole (south-seeking pole) because it points towards the Earth’s south pole.
 This is because Earth acts as a gigantic magnet due to the number of magnetic materials it contains.

 When you place two magnets together, the north pole of the first magnet repels the north pole of the second magnet and attracts its south pole.
 Hence, like poles repel and opposite poles attract.

-Magnets can also be cut and when it is cut, it will form a new, smaller magnet with its own set of poles.
+Magnets can also be cut, and when cut, they will form a new, smaller magnet with its own set of poles.

 A magnetic field is produced by all moving charged particles.
-Magnetic fields can be depicted using magnetic field lines, just like the electric field.
-These field lines will occur as a closed loop that continues to the magnet itself.
+Magnetic fields can be depicted using magnetic field lines, like the electric field.
+These field lines will occur as a closed loop that continues to the magnet.